Funa4git/DayTimer86400/README.md

 - Increase the variety of widget colors.
 - Allow widget update requests to be made from the application side as well.
 - Add widget setting screen.
-- Support widgets of other sizes.
 - Update widget more frequently.
 - Time signal by push notification.
 - Simple view mode.
-- watchOS Support.
 - App Clip Support.
 - Mac computers with Apple silicon Support.
 - macOS Support.